Film emulation: Camera and projector mechanical effects

 The features mostly related to the film movement and shutter effects, typical for any device with film transportation and mechanical shutter — be it a camera, projector or video coding device (telecine or scanner).

 Dust and scratches

 Digital images often lack these artifacts, or they are deliberately removed during the image editing process.

 Film softness

 This nuanced attribute selectively masks high-frequency details in an image.
 The amount of softness largely depends on the grain size of the film.
 Larger grain results in a less detailed image, where crisp edges and textures become less pronounced, without losing larger details that define the contents of the image.
 The softness of film is simulated using grain rendering.
 By controlling the distribution and size of the digital grains making up the image, it's possible to reproduce film softness without it appearing artificially blurred..

 Adding specific film elements

 This includes features like perforations, keyсode and film gates of different shapes.

-History

-In the early years of photography, such media as heliography (1822), daguerreotype (1839), cyanotype (1842), tintype (1853) and ambrotype (1854) were used to capture images.

-Since its invention in the 1880s, film has long been the most popular way to store images.
-Popularized by the Lumière brothers, Kodak and Pathé, celluloid film became the basis of modern photography and cinematography.

-In filmmaking

-First of all, film is strongly associated with cinema, which, until the widespread use of television, remained a monopoly on moving pictures.